AaltoSciComp/scicomp-docs/help/garage.rst

 -  Network with others who are doing similar work and learn something new

-What kind of issues can we help on:
+What kind of issues can we help with:

 - Code and Software:
 	- Issues with your code or software tools you use (e.g. debugging, setting up software, linking libraries)